20+ Things to Do With Your Family in Knoxville, TN

 Zoo Knoxville

 Zoo Knoxville is WILDly fun, as they say, and a perfect spot for family adventures.
-Our family loves to spend a whole day at the zoo during the Summer months because you can walk around and see the animals and then cool off at the splash pad at the end of your walk around the zoo.
-You can easily spend an entire day here as The zoo offers:
+Our family loves to spend a whole day at the zoo during the summer months.
+You can walk around and see the animals and then cool off at the splash pad at the end of your visit.
+The zoo offers:

 • Several acres of animal habitats